Women Deliver's Transformation:

 Our Work to Become an Anti-Racist Organization

+In building forward, we will embrace continuous learning, encourage feedback from staff, partners, and advocates, and be transparent and accountable in our own transformation.
+We will ensure our programming and advocacy approaches engage those most affected by changes to policies for gender equality and SRHR from the outset.
 We are grateful to current and former employees, Young Leaders, partners, and fellow advocates and activists who have offered testimonies, made recommendations, asked questions, and challenged us to reexamine our values, actions, and privilege.
 We are listening, we are acknowledging, we are learning, and we are taking action.

 OUR PROCESS FOR CHANGE: